Lewis E. Crawford Collection

-This is the largest series in the collection, consisting of 43 photographs arranged in three subseries: Crawford Family, Ranching, and Western History.
+This series contains 43 photographs arranged in three subseries: Crawford Family, Ranching, and Western History.
 In the container list, when a photograph is a copy print, the original date of the image is stated first and the probable date of the copy print is indicated in parentheses.
-All photographs from the Lewis E. Crawford Collection are available on the Research Center photographic database.

 The Crawford Family subseries primarily focuses on Thomas Alexander Crawford and Lewis E. Crawford.
 The family photographs include both original and copy prints.
 Notable images include a portrait of Thomas Alexander Crawford as a young man, Lewis Crawford posing with his large branding iron collection, and a group portrait of Lewis Crawford and his brothers.
 The Ranching subseries includes 17 photographs, both original and copy prints, which document life on the Crawford Ranch in Day County, Oklahoma Territory and other ranches.
 Included are images of branding, herding, and trailing cattle; cowboys and ranchmen; and cattle shipping pens.
 One unusual photograph shows two bulls fighting while a mounted cowboy scrambles to get out of the way.
 The Western History subseries includes a dozen vintage, contemporary, and copy prints documenting various aspects of life in the West.
 Included are four photographs of sites connected with landmarks on the cattle trails, two bear hunting photographs, and copy prints of a cowboy funeral.
-Notable images include an 1885 photograph that shows the cairn over a cowboy grave in the Texas Panhandle and an 1877 mounted albumen photograph that shows two wagons hitched to an eight-horse team near the mining town of Cornucopia, Nevada (a later, contradictory, and probably erroneous caption indicates that the photograph was taken on the Santa Fe Trail).
+Notable images include an 1885 photograph that shows the cairn over a cowboy grave in the Texas Panhandle and an 1877 mounted albumen photograph that shows two wagons hitched to an eight-horse team near the mining town of Cornucopia, Nevada.

 Crawford, Lewis E.